 Additionally, consider whether the dates and times of the various classes fit your schedule and if the costs fit your budget.

-To interview a Birthingway Childbirth Educator, comment on a particular Childbirth Educator, or get any further information, please use the form to the right.
+To interview a Birthingway Childbirth Educator, comment on a particular Childbirth Educator, or get any further information, please use the Find a Childbirth Educator form on the top right.